tock/tock/doc/reference/trd106-completion-codes.md

 with some other standard of exit codes).

-Accordingly, the core kernel MUST NOT assume any semantic meaning for completion codes or take actions based on their values besides printing error messages.
+Accordingly, the core kernel MUST NOT assume any semantic meaning for completion codes or take actions based on their values besides printing error messages unless

+- there is a specification of a particular application's completion code space written in a TRD, and

+- the kernel can reliably identify that application and associate it with this specification.
 While there are common and conventional uses of certain values, applications are not required to follow these and may assign their own semantic meanings to values.